 Human resources professionals and employment lawyers know that state and federal employment laws are increasingly complex.
 Whether you are managing an employee with a serious attendance problem, or dealing with an employee who continually works overtime without advance approval, or considering a request for a disability or religious accommodation, the legal issues are complicated and finding a solution often requires that you know something about the law.
 Unfortunately, all too often, front line managers and supervisors don't know enough about the law to stay out of trouble.

-Partner Suzanne King led this program using many real-world scenarios and interactive exercises, the agenda covered:
+Using many real-world scenarios and interactive exercises, the agenda covered:

 10 Things Every Manager Should Know About Employment Law

 The Nuts and Bolts of Managing Employee Performance